 At Total, respecting the environment in which we operate and meeting our stakeholders' expectations are key to responsible, sustainable growth.

-Our growth and long-term viability depend on three essential values: Respect, Responsibility and Exemplary Behavior, which are based on the three priority guiding principles outlined below.
+Our growth and long-term viability depend on three essential values: Respect, Responsibility and Exemplary Conduct, which are based on the three priority guiding principles outlined below.

 In all countries where Total is present, we ensure that our operations comply with the most stringent safety, security, health and environmental standards.